ghga-de/ghga-metadata-schema/docs/schema_markdown/Sample_biospecimen_age_at_sampling.md

 # Slot: biospecimen_age_at_sampling

-The age of the Individual at the time of sampling.
+The age of the Individual at the time of isolating this biospecimen.

 URI: [GHGA:Sample_biospecimen_age_at_sampling](https://w3id.org/GHGA/Sample_biospecimen_age_at_sampling)